larry-lw-chan/larry-lw-chan/README.md

 I'm a full stack web engineer based in Atlanta.
 Currently, I am working on GoTi, a compiled, easy to run social networking app that targeted to be performant, minimal, and easy to host.

-The tech stack I use include:
+The tech stack I generally use include:
 React, Astro (Jamstack), Typescript, Python, Go, and C#.

 Frameworks I've used in the past includes: